Sometimes Two Irrational Guards are Needed: Introduction

 \paragraph{Integer Coordinates.} One may wonder whether there is also a polygon with integer coordinates that exposes irrational guards.
 The answer is yes, and this can be achieved by scaling all coordinates by all the appearing denominators.

-\paragraph{Special Polygons.} One may wonder whether it is possible to enforce irrational guards on polygons with some extra properties like being rectilinear.
+\paragraph{Special Polygons.} One may wonder whether it is possible to enforce irrational guards on polygons with some extra properties like being rectilinear or monotone.
 Both of those questions have been positively resolved by~\cite{abrahamsen2017irrational}.